DataDog/hiring-engineers/answers.md

 instances:
   - min_collection_interval: 45
 ```
+**Bonus Question** Can you change the collection interval without modifying the Python check file you created?

 This configuration will change the collection interval of the check to occur once every 45 seconds.